 How can I find out how my child is doing?

-Speak to the setting staff.
-All children should have a key worker,a nd the key worker will probably know your child best.
+Speak to your childcare provider.
+All children should have a key worker, and the key worker will know your child best.
 They are responsible for putting together information on how your child is learning and developing.

 The following are really useful documents containing lots of information about stages of child development:

 Age two is an important time for your child.